-Oversight responsibility of Labour Portfolio Committee
+Oversight responsibility of Employment and Labour Portfolio Committee

 Working in Committees allows Parliament to:

 -Increase the amount of work that can be done

 -Ensure that issues can be debated in more detail than in plenary sessions

 -Increase the level of participation of Members of Parliament (MPs) in discussions

 -Enable MPs to develop expertise and in-depth knowledge of the specific Committee's area of work